 A Bit About Our Products:

-Rain chains are easy to install.
+Installation is a breeze.
 In most cases it can be done without any tools, save for taking down your old downspout.
 Each of our styles comes with it's own hanging hook to hang into virtually any gutter system.
 We also carry a Gutter Installer (sold separately) which allows for a more robust installation in terms of looks and function.
 Either way, most styles can be installed on a standard gutter within 5 minutes!
-If you are looking for a longer length than the standard 8.5' we sell, then extending (or shortening) all of our rain chains is relatively easy.
-For a basic tutorial on how to do this, please see our guide: How To Lengthen and Shorten Rain Chains.
+If you are looking for a longer length than the standard 8.5' we sell, then extending (or shortening) all of our styles is relatively easy.
+For a basic tutorial on how to do this, please see our guide: How To Lengthen and Shorten Chains.

 Rain Chain Origins and Current Usage